John Chapter 21

 Jesus, Peter, and John

 1. So when they had eaten breakfast, Jesus says to Simon Peter: “Simon son of John, do you ^love Me more than these men?”
 He tells Him: “Yes Lord, you *know that I love2“love” The Greek word here is “φιλέω” (phileó), and it denotes warm feelings of affection, friendship and kinship, or a great fondness for someone or something.
 The contrast with “ἀγαπάω” (agapaó) used earlier in this verse can be adequately understood as a heart/head difference.
 Thus, agapaó is the “love” based on the will, choice and the mind; whereas phileó is the “love” based on emotions, feelings, and the heart. you.”
-He says to him: “Feed my lambs.”
+He says to him: “Feed My lambs.”

 2. He says to him again for a second time: “Simon son of John, do you ^love Me?”
 He tells Him: “Yes Lord, you *know that I love you.”
 He says to him: “Shepherd My sheep.”

 3. He says to him the third time: “Simon son of John, do you love Me?”
 Peter was grieved because the third time He said to him: “Do you love Me?”
 And he said to Him: “Lord, you *know all things.
 You know that I love you.”
-Jesus tells him: “feed My sheep.
+Jesus tells him: “Feed My sheep.

 4. “Amen, amen I tell you: when you were younger, you were girding yourself3“girding yourself” is a cultural reference, referring to the process of tying a belt or rope around the waist to gather their long robes and prevent them from getting in the way of work.
 It can also carry the connotation of clothing yourself.
 It figuratively came to mean getting ready for action or work. and were walking where you were wanting.
 But when you grow old, you will reach out your hands and another will gird you and will bring you where you don’t desire.